mtl-brainhack-school-2019/Nick-Hoang--Preprocess-analyze-task-based-fMRI-data/README.md

 II.
 BRAINHACK 2019

-  1. Dataset: I will use the DICOM data of one pilot particpant from the above study.
+    A. Dataset: I will use the DICOM data of one pilot particpant from the above study.

-  2. Tools: I wish to learn more about BIDS and fMRIPrep to organize and preprocess my data respectively.
+    B. Tools: I wish to learn more about BIDS and fMRIPrep to organize and preprocess my data respectively.
 Subsequently, I wish to apply
             Nilearn to analyze my data for HPC ROI and whole brain analyses.
 Finally, I will use Jupyter to present my analyses.

-  3. Deliverables: I hope to complete HPC ROI and whole brain analyses for one pilot participant.
+    C. Deliverables: I hope to complete HPC ROI and whole brain analyses for one pilot participant.

-  4. Medium: I hope to use Jupyter to present my analyses.
+    D. Medium: I hope to use Jupyter to present my analyses.